 - 1. The first 25% of the option can be exercisable at any time on and after the first anniversary of the date of grant.
 The next 25% of the option can be exercisable at any time commencing from the second anniversary of the date of grant.
 The third 25% of the option can be exercisable at any time commencing from the third anniversary of the date of grant.
-The remaining 25% of the option can be exercisable at any time commencing from the date of grant. - 2.
-The closing price immediately before the date of grant was HK\$1.18. - 3.
-The exercise price was determined by the Board and was fixed at HK\$1.18 per share. - 4.
-The closing price immediately before the date of grant was HK\$1.72. - 5.
-The exercise price was determined by the Board and was fixed at HK\$1.70 per share. - 6.
-The closing price immediately before the date of grant was HK\$2.17. - 7.
-The exercise price was determined by the Board and was fixed at HK\$2.17 per share.
+The remaining 25% of the option can be exercisable at any time commencing from the fourth anniversary of the date of grant. - 2.
+The closing price immediately before the date of grant was HK\$1.72. - 3.
+The exercise price was determined by the Board and was fixed at HK\$1.70 per share. - 4.
+The closing price immediately before the date of grant was HK\$2.17. - 5.
+The exercise price was determined by the Board and was fixed at HK\$2.17 per share. - 6.
+The closing price immediately before the date of grant was HK\$0.130. - 7.
+The exercise price was determined by the Board and was fixed at HK\$0.130 per share.